4 Key DevOps Metrics for Improved Efficiency and Performance

 Lead time is calculated by measuring the time between the initial commit and the date the release goes into production.
 Since lead times consist of multiple stages in the development cycle, teams should calculate the time at every stage of the development process to identify bottlenecks.
 Keeping track of the cycle time can help understand the different steps in the development process, identify the problematic areas and perform RCA of the same.
 Doing this consistently helps uncover bottlenecks and strategize better in any future development cycles.

-Tips to optimize Lead Time:
+Tips to Optimize Lead Time:

 A crucial factor in arriving at a shorter lead time is improving the collaboration between the testing and development teams to improve quality assurance.
 This helps the manager to gain a better understanding of the DevOps cycle time.

-• Working in small increments to stay on top of the current module to ensure there are no errors that may require rework in the future.
+2. Working in small increments to stay on top of the current module to ensure there are no errors that may require rework in the future.

-• Make the changes to the duplicate version so that the primary code is not compromised.
+3. Make the changes to the duplicate version so that the primary code is not compromised.

-Change Failure Rate
+3. Change Failure Rate

-Change failure rate measures the percentage of deployments that fail in the production, requiring a bug fix or roll-back.
+Change failure rate measures the percentage of deployments that fail in production, requiring a bug fix or roll-back.
 This DevOps metric checks the number of deployments made against the number of failures to decode the efficiency of the DevOps process.

 Change Failure Rate from DORA Metrics dashboard - Hatica